radiopushka/VostokRadio/README.md

 - **High Efficiency**: ~10-16% CPU usage on Intel i5 12th gen at 192kHz
 - **ALSA Support**: Native Linux audio support
 - **Lookahead Clipping**: Advanced clipping prevention algorithm
+- **FM Composite Clipping**: boosts loudness by sacrificing stereo information for less distortion and louder sound
+- **Advanced Clipper**: Instead of genrating square waves, clipping reflects the clipped waveform back onto the audio spectrum starting at 16khz.
+(All the clipped audio is LSB modulated at 16khz) 16khz is the cutoff frequency for all audio.

 ## Installation & Compilation